The ABCDEFG of Little Strings: Little String and Codimension 2 Defects

 \subsection{Polarized and Unpolarized Defects}

-D5 brane defects are divided into two groups,described as follows: Pick a coweight $\omega$ of $\fg$ in a representation of $^L\fg$ generated by (minus) some fundamental coweight $-w^\vee_a$ for some $a$.
-If $\omega$ is in the Weyl group orbit of $-w^\vee_a$, and if all coweights of $\cW_{\cS}$ satisfy this condition, we call the resulting defect \emph{polarized} \footnote{The terminology will be explained in Section \ref{sec:CFTLIMIT}, and is directly related to the definition of the parabolic subalgebras of $\fg$.}.\\
+D5 brane defects are divided into two groups, as follows: Consider the set ${\cW}_{\cS}$ of coweights in a representation of $^L\fg$ generated by (minus) some fundamental coweight $-w^\vee_a$ for some $a$.
+If there exists a coweight $\omega\in {\cW}_{\cS}$ which is \emph{not} in the Weyl group orbit of $-w^\vee_a$, then we will say that ${\cW}_{\cS}$ makes up an \emph{unpolarized} defect of the little string.
+Otherwise, we call the defect polarized\footnote{The terminology will be explained in Section \ref{sec:CFTLIMIT}, and is directly related to the definition of the parabolic subalgebras of $\fg$.}.
+To fully characterize an unpolarized defect, it is then necessary (and sufficient) to further specify the representation $\omega$ belongs in.\\

-If a defect is not polarized, we call it \textit{unpolarized}.
-The unpolarized defects of the little string theory fall into one of the two following categories: \begin{itemize} \item{The set $\cW_{\cS}$ only contains the zero coweight $\omega=[\phantom{-}0,\phantom{-}0,\ldots,\phantom{-}0]$ (with multiplicity one or possibly more).}

-\item{The set $\cW_{\cS}$ contains a nonzero coweight $\omega$ in a representation of $^L\fg$ generated by (minus) some fundamental coweight $-w^\vee_a$, but $\omega$ itself is not in the Weyl orbit of the coweight $-w^\vee_a$.} \end{itemize} To fully characterize such an unpolarized defect, it is necessary and sufficient to also specify the representation $\omega$ belongs in \footnote{The only unpolarized cases where one does not need to provide this additional data are the so-called simple punctures of $B_2$, $B_3$, $C_2$, $D_4$ and $D_5$ theories: these defects are uniquely specified by the zero coweight, which belongs in only one of the fundamental representations of $^L\fg$.}.\\

 \begin{example}[Polarized and Unpolarized Defects] -- Consider the following set of coweights of $G_2$:

 written here in the fundamental coweights basis.
 One can check at once that both coweights satisfy the condition to make $\cW_{\cS}$ a polarized defect.\\